IRVLUTD/CDL/README.md

 </p>

 ## Abstract
-Knowledge Distillation (KD) focuses on using a teacher model to improve a student model.
-Traditionally, KD is studied in an offline fashion, where a training dataset is available before learning.
-In this work, we introduce the problem of Continual Distillation Learning (CDL) that considers KD in the Continual Learning (CL) setup.
-A teacher model and a student model need to learn a sequence of tasks, and the knowledge of the teacher model will be distilled to the student to improve the student model in an online fashion.
-The CDL problem is valuable to study since for prompt-based continual learning methods, using a larger vision transformer (ViT) leads to better performance in continual learning.
-Distilling the knowledge from a large ViT to a small ViT can improve inference efficiency for promptbased CL models.
-To this end, we conducted experiments to study the CDL problem with three prompt-based CL models, i.e., L2P, DualPrompt and CODA-Prompt, where we utilized logit distillation, feature distillation and prompt distillation for knowledge distillation from a teacher model to a student model.
-Our findings of this study can serve as baselines for future CDL work.
+We introduce the problem of continual distillation learning (CDL) in order to use knowledge distillation (KD) to improve prompt-based continual learning (CL) models.
+The CDL problem is valuable to study since the use of a larger vision transformer (ViT) leads to better performance in prompt-based continual learning.
+The distillation of knowledge from a large ViT to a small ViT can improve the inference efficiency for prompt-based CL models.
+We empirically found that existing KD methods such as logit distillation and feature distillation cannot effectively improve the student model in the CDL setup.
+To this end, we introduce a novel method named Knowledge Distillation based on Prompts (KDP), in which globally accessible prompts specifically designed for knowledge distillation are inserted into the frozen ViT backbone of the student model.
+We demonstrate that our KDP method effectively enhances the distillation performance in comparison to existing KD methods in the CDL setup.

 ## Setup